vhawk19/Py_Primer/Learn to handle your files/Writing_into_file.md

 **Append() function**:-

-If the file already exists, opening it in write mode clears out the old data and starts fresh, so be careful!!.Inorder to avoid this, we have the append function.
+If the file already exists, opening it in write mode clears out the old data and starts fresh, so be careful!!
+Inorder to avoid this, we have the append function.
 The append function is used to append to the file instead of overwriting it.
 To append to an existing file, simply open the file in append mode ("a"):
 ______________________________
 ### Line 3-